Hold On To Your Butt

 Cigarette Litter Misconceptions

-Misconception: Cigarette filters are made of cotton.
+Cigarette filters are made from cotton fibers.
 They will just decompose.

-Fact: While they may not start a fire, butts are made of combustible materials and may intensify existing fires, * and pose a threat to anyone barefoot on our beaches.
-Discarded cigarette butts also leach chemicals which pollute our waterways and pose significant risk to birds and other wildlife which may mistakenly swallow them. *
+While they may not start a fire, butts are made of combustible materials and may intensify existing fires, * and pose a threat to anyone barefoot on our beaches.
+Discarded cigarette butts also leach chemicals that pollute our waterways and pose a significant risk to birds and other wildlife which may mistakenly swallow them. *

 *Novotny, T., Lum, K., Smith, E., Wang, V., & Barnes, R. (2009).
 Cigarettes Butts and the Case for an Environmental Policy on Hazardous Cigarette Waste.
 International Journal of Environmental Research and Public Health, 6(5), 1691–1705. https://doi.org/10.3390/ijerph605169*1